-Introduction: The purpose of the introduction is to present your paper's central position in response to the debate's motion.
+Introduction: The purpose of the introduction is to present your paper's position on the debate's motion.
 To that end, your introduction should be very simple, consisting of only one short paragraph with no more than four or five sentences.
-The statement of your central position will most likely appear at the end of this paragraph.
+The statement of your position will most likely appear at the end of this paragraph.

-In general, the statement of your central position is one or two sentences that clearly states the claim that the body of the paper will defend.
-Do not be coy in stating this position.
+In general, the statement of your position is one or two sentences that clearly states the claim that the body of the paper will defend.
+Do not be coy in stating your position.
 Be blunt and clear about what it is.
-There is nothing wrong with the last sentence of your introduction simply saying, "In this paper, I will argue [your central position]."
+There is nothing wrong with the last sentence of your introduction simply saying, "In this paper, I will argue [your position]."
 This gives your paper focus, conveying to the reader exactly what it is they should expect you to accomplish in the body of your paper.

-In addition to stating your central position, the introduction should provide any background information that is necessary for the reader to understand what your position is about, the issue it involves, and why this issue is important.
+In addition to stating your position, the introduction should provide any background information that is necessary for the reader to understand what your position is about, the issue it involves, and why this issue is important.
 This is done by defining any technical jargon or complex concepts that may appear in your position's statement.
 Do not assume the reader is in this class or is aware of this debate's topic.

-Body: The purpose of the body is to present the arguments providing a reasoned justification for your thesis statement while responding to potential criticism of your position and arguments.
-That is, the introduction has told the reader the central position you intend to defend, and your paper's body presents that defense.
+Body: The purpose of the body is to present the arguments providing a reasoned justification for your thesis statement.
+That is, the introduction has told the reader the position you intend to defend, and your paper's body presents that defense.
 This is the most substantive part of your paper, so it should comprise about three fourths of it (\approx 1,300 words).

-Conclusion: The purpose of the conclusion is to present an important implication of your central position.
-While the paper's introduction stated this position and the paper's body justified it, the conclusion reveals important consequences of now accepting your position.
+Conclusion: The purpose of the conclusion is to present an important implication of your position.
+While the paper's introduction presented the position's statement and the paper's body justified it, the conclusion reveals important consequences of now accepting that position.

-For this paper, the conclusion must state one important practical implication of the central position.
+For this paper, the conclusion must state one important practical implication of your position.
 By practical, I mean something geared towards action.
 So, what course of action should now be done because your position has (ideally) been fully justified and accepted?